EDIorg/taxonomyCleanr/documentation/instructions.md

 ### Overview

-The process of cleaning and documenting your taxonomy data is rather straight forward (Figure 1).
-After some initial preparations you send your data through the `resolve_taxa` function to correct spelling errors, get taxonomic serial numbers (TSN), and taxa ranks.
-The outputs of this step are then passed to the `update_data` function that creates a revision of your raw data containing the resolved taxonomic data obtained in the previous step.
-You then run the `make_taxonomicCoverage` function to create the EML metadata tree containing all the rank specific information of your taxonomy data.
-The .xml output is later incorporated into the full EML metadata document you create with the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline) or [`ecocomDP`](https://github.com/EDIorg/ecocomDP) R packages.
+The process of cleaning your taxonomy data and generating the associated metadata is rather straight forward (Figure 1).
+After some initial data preparations, you'll send your taxa list through `resolve_taxa` to correct spelling errors, get taxonomic serial numbers (TSN) and taxanomic ranks.
+You'll then pass the output of `resolve_taxa` to `update_data` to create a revision of your raw data containing the cleaned taxa.
+You then pass the `update_data` to `make_taxonomicCoverage` function to create the taxonomicCoverage EML metadata element.
+The resultant taxonomicCoverage.xml file is later incorporated into the full EML metadata you will create for your dataset using the [`EMLassemblyline`](https://github.com/EDIorg/EMLassemblyline) or [`ecocomDP`](https://github.com/EDIorg/ecocomDP) R packages.

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/overview.png)

-Figure 1: An overview of cleaning and documenting your taxonomy data with the taxonomyCleanr R package.
+Figure 1: An overview of the taxa cleaning and documenting process.

 #### Installation

-Install from the GitHub.
+Install the `taxonomyCleanr` from the GitHub.

 ```
 # Install and load devtools